 Kate Hudson (Golden Globe Awards / © HFPA)

-Last year's top box office star in the United States, Sandra Bullock won the best actress (drama) Golden Globe for The Blind Side, in which she plays a conservative, well-to-do matriarch who adopts an inner-city teenager.
-I don't think it should come as a surprise to anyone that somewhere along the way Bullock's character discovers there's plenty of room for compassion inside her heart.
-The actress is also up for a 2010 SAG Award, and will most likely get an Oscar nomination next Feb.
+Last year’s top box office star in the United States, Sandra Bullock won the best actress (drama) Golden Globe for The Blind Side, in which she plays a conservative, well-to-do matriarch who adopts an inner-city teenager.
+I don’t think it should come as a surprise to anyone that somewhere along the way Bullock’s character discovers there’s plenty of room for compassion inside her heart.
+The actress is also up for this year’s SAG Award, and will most likely get an Oscar nomination next Feb.
 2.

 Toni Collette’s Golden Globe win was for best actress in a television series (comedy or musical), The United States of Tara.
 The Sydney-born Collette had previously been nominated for three Globes: Muriel’s Wedding (1995, comedy or musical), Little Miss Sunshine (2006, comedy or musical), and Tsunami: The Aftermath (2006, supporting TV actress).
 Collette’s sole Oscar nomination was for her supporting performance in the 1999 blockbuster The Sixth Sense.